Country Updates

 The property market typically slows down from mid-December until early January, when few viewings take place and most landlords pause new listings.

-Housing remains one of the country’s most pressing issues.
 Germany faces a shortage of more than 800,000 apartments, with construction slowing due to high interest rates and rising costs.
+In 2025 the German government was well below its target of 400,000 new units.

-In the meantime, rents continue to rise sharply, especially in Berlin, Munich, and Frankfurt, making the search for suitable housing increasingly competitive.
+Rents continue to rise sharply, especially in Berlin, Munich, and Frankfurt, making the search for suitable housing increasingly competitive.

 Check out all housing price categories in the main German cities: